cai-hust/FIT3138/lectures/lecture-04.md

 ### Quotation

-- The quotation presents the customer with a legally binding offer to deliver specific products or a selection of a certain amount of porducts in a specified timeframe at a pre-defined price.
+- The quotation presents the customer with a legally binding offer to deliver specific products or a selection of a certain amount of products in a specified time frame at a pre-defined price.

 ### Sales Order Processing

-- Sales order processing: series of activiites that must take place to record a sales order.
+- Sales order processing: series of activities that must take place to record a sales order.
 - Sales order can start from a quotation or inquiry generated in the pre-sales step or just a call-in from customers.